top of page

 Noah Berlatsky (he/him) is a freelance writer in Chicago.
 His first poetry collection, Not Akhmatova (Ben Yehuda Press), is forthcoming.
 His chapbook Send $19.99 for Supplements and Freedom (above/ground) was just released.

-Noah is also the author of the poem “Children of Light” from Radon issue 5.
+Noah is also the author of the poem “Children of Light” from Radon Issue 5.

 Q: As an accomplished freelance writer, how did you find your way to writing poetry?
 Tell us about your approach to writing poetry and how it compares to your approach to nonfiction?